 (1) The markets and timeframes tried may have become too efficient for the parameters specified, including the target and stop levels.
 Usually futures and forex markets, especially in intraday timeframes, provide very few tradable strategies.

 (2) The stop-loss must be set outside the 1-bar volatility range.
 Stops are checked immediately before profit targets to produce conservative backtests and if the stop-loss is too low no significant strategies will be found.

-(6) Workspaces must be created by first selecting the exit type and then creating a scan line.
-It is always a good idea to check the scan lines to see if the proper parameters are selected before running the workspace.
+(6) Workspaces must be created by first selecting the exit type and then creating a search line?
+It is always a good idea to check the search lines to see if the proper parameters are selected before running the workspace.